balagit15/Patient-Symptom-Tracker-Project/README.md

-Install the necessary packages with: bash npm install
+Install the necessary packages with: bash npm install npm init -y npm install express body-parser path

-3.3.
+3.3 Create Public folder
+Create folder named "public" and move the "index.html" to the "public" folder

+3.4.
 Setup MongoDB
 Make sure you have MongoDB installed locally or have access to a MongoDB cloud instance.
 Get your connection string ready for the next step.

-3.4.
+3.5.
 Configure Environment Variables
 Create a .env file in the root directory and add the following environment variables:

 plaintext